Is Madrid safe and what look out for?

 Yes, Madrid is safe to travel alone.
 The places where you can be a target of petty thieves and pickpockets are public transport, top attractions, museums and monuments as well as public places like squares and parks.

-Always be alert when you’re moving around the most touristic locations.
+Always be alert when you’re moving around the most touristy locations.
 Make sure to close the bag tightly and do not leave your phone, wallet, jacket, or camera unattended.
 Especially when sat having breakfast or a coffee in a bar.

-Be extra cautious when you’ll be visiting the Rastro market, as well as the neighborhoods of Chueca, Lavapied or Malasana late at night.
+Be extra cautious when you’ll be visiting the Rastro market, as well as the neighbourhoods of Chueca, Lavapied or Malasana late at night.
 Avoid dark and deserted streets and stick to places where you can see other people.

-Is Madrid safe for solo female travelers?
+Is Madrid safe for solo female travellers?

-Avoid being with people you are unfamiliar with, in abandoned areas.
+Avoid being with people you are unfamiliar with in abandoned areas.
 If you want to walk around the city late at night, do it with another person or in a group.

-It’s better to avoid the neighborhoods of Chueca and Malasaña at night.
+It’s better to avoid the neighbourhoods of Chueca and Malasaña at night.
 Pickpockets and bag snatchers are targeting tourists in the most crowded places, so be alert and make sure to keep safe your valuables.

 Where to stay in Madrid